jayjayQy42/Triton_RAT-gui/README.md

   <h3 align="center">whiteerabbit wrote RAT in python that works with telegram!
-  i added a dediacted gui for it so simply do this!</h3>
+  i added a dediacted gui for it so simply do this!
+To download click Releases Tab!!</h3>

   <h3>The best rat that works with telegram!</h3>